-The final citation from the DHS Interdependency Assessment perhaps most appropriately and succinctly explains why consideration of its findings are is essential to the CDBG-MIT Action Plan:
+The final citation from the DHS Interdependency Assessment explains why consideration of its findings is essential to the CDBG-MIT Action Plan:

-"Identifying and assessing the cumulative supplies and demands of critical resources and services to inform long-term planning will ultimately support infrastructure resilience, economic recovery, and the revitalization of communities across Puerto Rico."12
+"Identifying and assessing the cumulative supplies and demands of critical resources and services to inform long-term planning will ultimately support infrastructure resilience, economic recovery, and the revitalization of communities across Puerto Rico."
+12

 In alignment with this assessment, the IPGM Program's primary goal is to encourage investment in lifeline infrastructure improvements by implementing projects that will strengthen key lifelines and material management infrastructure through structural improvements and improved adaptability of services.
-This is the heart of the IPGM program.
-In addition, the program will couple the lifeline sector goal with economic perspective to reward projects that demonstrate the creation of new high-value jobs.
+In addition, the Program will couple the lifeline sector goal with an economic perspective to reward projects that demonstrate the creation of new high-value jobs.